 Content Warning: This article contains links to archived copies of far-right web-pages, as well as discussion of extreme racism and far-right ideology.

 A central question in Judaism is “Who is a Jew”?
 It follows that a central question in anti-Semitism ought to be “Who is a Nazi”?
-Without a doubt, members of the 1920-40s National Socialist German Workers’ Party were Nazis, although it should be noted that they didn’t call themselves “Nazis” — that was a derogatory shorthand sort of like “commie,” but which has become the primary term for this group of people, who we’re not really worried about offending.
-Presumably, it’s also fair to apply this term to their voters and moderately high-ranking military/government officials.
+Without a doubt, members of the 1920-40s National Socialist German Workers’ Party were Nazis, although it should be noted that they didn’t call themselves that — it was a derogatory shorthand sort of like “commie.”
+But everyone calls them that now, and if there's one group of people it's ok to disrespect, it's them.
+Presumably, it’s also ok to apply the terms "Nazi" to their voters and any moderately high-ranking military/government officials in Nazi Germany.

 We can also probably include parties that are explicitly modelled after the original Nazi party.
 For instance, there’s a currently-existing American Nazi party.
 It would be a bit silly not to count them as Nazis as well, although in an academic paper or something, you probably want to specify that they are Neo-Nazis.